Merkel allies face extinction from state parliament

-BERLIN Germans voted in the state of Saarland on Sunday in the first of a trio of state elections that could banish Angela Merkel's junior coalition partners from regional parliaments, weakening her centre-right government ahead of next year's federal vote.
+BERLIN Polls opened in the German state of Saarland on Sunday in the first of a trio of state elections that could banish Angela Merkel's junior coalition partners from regional parliaments, weakening her centre-right government ahead of next year's federal vote.

-The CDU is running neck-and-neck with its main rival, the Social Democrats (SPD), in Saarland, one of Germany's smallest states, with just 1 million inhabitants, that borders France.
+The CDU are running neck-and-neck with their main rivals, the Social Democrats (SPD), in Saarland, one of Germany's smallest states with just 1 million inhabitants.

-The most likely outcome is a "grand coalition" government of the two broadly centrist parties - a result which could be a harbinger of the outcome of next year's federal election.
+The most likely outcome is a "grand coalition" government of the two broadly centrist parties - a result which could be a harbinger of the outcome in next year's federal election.

-The local leaders of both the SPD and CDU expressed confidence ahead of the vote that they would be the larger party and get to lead coalition talks, although both have said they would like to work together.

-Voters, meanwhile, hoped for a more stable government this time after the collapse of a fragile alliance of CDU, Greens and FDP within just two years due to infighting among the Liberals.

-"Hopefully we won't vote as foolishly as last time," said a female voter who declined to give her name.
-"A coalition of three parties is no good.
-Two is better, but one is best of all."
+The snap vote in the scenic state on the French border was triggered by parochial infighting in the FDP, which brought down the fragile alliance of CDU, Greens and FDP that had governed for the past two years.

-The CDU and SPD both scored 34 percent in the latest survey in Saarland, which has seen its traditional heavy industry and mining replaced by automobile plants and light manufacturing.
+The CDU and SPD both scored 34 percent in the latest survey in Saarland, which as seen its traditional heavy industry and mining replaced by automobile plants and light manufacturing.

 It is also the home of leftist leader and former German finance minister Oskar Lafontaine, whose Left party could score 15 percent.
 The FDP meanwhile are seen at just 2 percent, well below the 5 percent threshold required to win assembly seats.